EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 SocialSharing.js is brought in automatically.
 There is no need to change or add anything in your html.

 ## 4. Usage
-You can share text, a subject (in case the user selects the email application), (any type and location of) image, and a link.
+You can share text, a subject (in case the user selects the email application), (any type and location of) file (like an image), and a link.
 However, what exactly gets shared, depends on the application the user chooses to complete the action.
 A few examples:
-- Mail: message, subject, image.
+- Mail: message, subject, file.
-- Twitter: message, image, link (which is automatically shortened).
+- Twitter: message, image (other filetypes are not supported), link (which is automatically shortened).
 - Google+ / Hangouts: message, subject, link
-- Facebook iOS: message, image, link.
+- Facebook iOS: message, image (other filetypes are not supported), link.
 - Facebook Android: sharing a message is not possible.
 Sharing links and images is, but a description can not be prefilled.

 Here are some examples you can copy-paste to test the various combinations: